juli1/CS5007-materials/part4/README.md

 Build a producer/receiver system composed of two processes:

  * the **producer** periodically (every 10 seconds) produces an integer and share it with other processes using shared memory.
-When the producer produces
  * the **consumer** prints the number from the shared memory when receiving a signal.
 It also prints a liveliness message every 30 seconds to show that it is alive and running.